jalong21/Tumbler/README.md

 # Progression Notes
 ## Step 1: Seeding Project
-Seeding project didn't go as smoothly as would be ideal.
+Seeding the project didn't go as smoothly as would have been ideal.
 I started this project fresh, no template used other than the starting Intellij Scala Setup.
 The default scala project in Intellij doesn't seem up to date, or it was expecting a different framework because I had to make changes.
 I've been adding files such as conf/routes for API endpoints and project/plugins.sbt to get play framework set up correctly.